quasarframework/quasar-framework.org/source/guide/built-in-stack.md

 Inspired by Bootstrap & Foundation, but way better.
 Semantic is a development framework that helps create beautiful, responsive layouts using human-friendly HTML.
 Semantic UI treats words and classes as exchangeable concepts.
 Classes use syntax from natural languages like noun/modifier relationships, word order, and plurality to link concepts intuitively.

 Read more <a href="http://semantic-ui.com/" target="_blank">here</a>.

+## Apache Cordova
+Wrap your App in Cordova so it can be installed on a mobile phone.
+It offers access to native device APIs, which is awesome.
+It integrates perfectly with Quasar Framework.

+Read more <a href="https://cordova.apache.org/" target="_blank">here</a>.